-4.7 Selection
+4.6 Selection

 Selection techniques will be determined by the nature and duties of the vacant post and may include a variety of methods.
-The Trust will conduct interviews in a face-to face manner (which could be via remote methods using video conferencing software, such as Microsoft Teams or similar, if face to face is not practical).
-Telephone interviews may be used at the shortlisting stage.
+The school will conduct interviews in a face-to face manner (which could be via remote methods using video conferencing software, such as Microsoft Teams or similar, if face to face is not practical).
+Telephone interviews may be used at the short-listing stage.